TDP Kubernetes

 This solution is ideal for teams seeking a modern, scalable data platform based on DevOps and GitOps practices.

-This guide will help you with deployment, configuration, and access to TDP Kubernetes on a Kubernetes cluster.
+This guide will help you deploy, configure, and access TDP Kubernetes on a Kubernetes cluster.

 1. Environment Preparation

-Before starting the installation, ensure the Kubernetes cluster is configured and accessible.
+Before starting the installation, ensure that the Kubernetes cluster is configured and accessible.

 1.1.
 Verify cluster access